sateeshkadiyala/AngularJS-Client-Play-REST-API/README.md

 ###How does this work?

-The AngularJS web client (it could be a mobile app also) obtains the access token from OAUTH2 provider (facebook) and POST this token along with the email to secure social route.
+The AngularJS web client obtains the access token from OAUTH2 provider (facebook) and POST this token along with the email to secure social route.

  *API Call* :